Even Orientations and Pfaffian graphs: Introduction

-The Pfaffian property which holds for odd $F$--orientations does not hold for even $F$--orientations.
-Indeed, the Wagner graph $W$ (cf. Section \ref{preliminaries}) is Pfaffian, so there is an odd orientation for each $1$--factor.
-On the other hand, it has an even $F_1$--orientation and no even $F_2$--orientation where $F_1$ and $F_2$ are chosen $1$--factors of $W$ (cf. Lemma \ref{claim2.6}).
+The Pfaffian property which holds for odd $F$-orientations does not hold for even $F$-orientations.
+Indeed, the Wagner graph $W$ (cf. Section \ref{preliminaries}) is Pfaffian, so there is an odd orientation which works for all $1$-factors.
+On the other hand, it has an even $F_1$-orientation and no even $F_2$-orientation where $F_1$ and $F_2$ are chosen $1$-factors of $W$ (cf. Lemma \ref{claim2.6}).